maboa/open-web-radio/README.md

 Todo:

 - Tweak CSS/HTML and jQuery.grab to work on mobile devices
-- Plug in jPlayer :)
-- Add streaming channels
+- Add more streaming channels
+- Display title of channels as they are found
+- Save last used channel in local cache

 Contributors: